 We may collect and hold the following types of Credit-Related Personal Information, both in relation to your arrangements with us and those with third parties such as other credit providers:

-• any credit score or credit risk assessment indicating a CRB’s, credit provider’s or our analysis of your eligibility for consumer credit; and
+- any credit score or credit risk assessment indicating a CRB’s, credit provider’s or our analysis of your eligibility for consumer credit

 We may disclose Credit-Related Personal Information to CRBs to assist the CRBs to maintain information about you to provide to other credit providers for credit assessments.
 We may collect Credit-Related Personal Information from CRBs for purposes including, to the extent permitted by law, to assess your application for credit or to be a guarantor, manage your credit/guarantee, assign debts and collect overdue payments.
 We may also exchange Credit-Related Personal Information with debt buyers, credit insurers and other credit providers.